Alejogb1/job-board/blog-data/generating-random-numbers-in-verilog.md

 id: "generating-random-numbers-in-verilog"
 ---

-Okay so you're asking about random number generation in Verilog right Yeah I've been down that rabbit hole a few times lets just say it wasn't always pretty
+ so you're asking about random number generation in Verilog right Yeah I've been down that rabbit hole a few times lets just say it wasn't always pretty

-Alright lets break this down we're dealing with hardware description language here which is a very different beast from say Python or Java the idea of "random" is a bit more nuanced it's not like you have some magic `random()` function at your disposal things are generally more deterministic which makes it a challenge you're not getting true randomness like from atmospheric noise or radioactive decay we're talking pseudorandom numbers from a mathematical algorithm which is good enough for most use cases
+lets break this down we're dealing with hardware description language here which is a very different beast from say Python or Java the idea of "random" is a bit more nuanced it's not like you have some magic `random()` function at your disposal things are generally more deterministic which makes it a challenge you're not getting true randomness like from atmospheric noise or radioactive decay we're talking pseudorandom numbers from a mathematical algorithm which is good enough for most use cases

 Look when I started out I thought it was easy you know I'd seen that `rand` thing in some example code I thought "great I'll just use that" man was I wrong I got some very predictable patterns and debug was a nightmare it was like debugging without coffee and I like my coffee I ended up spending days chasing my tail and that's when I learned the beauty of LFSRs